SarJHunt/content-curator/README.md

 ## ✅ Summary and some final comments

-- All content will, of course, need to be reviewed and amended but hopefully the app showcases the requirements of the brief along with some further ideas for development.
+- All content will, of course, need to be reviewed but the app showcases most of the requirements of the brief along with some further ideas for development.

-- The consultancy 'card' in the services section links to Calendly as an example of how the booking functionality could work.
-It could appear in each service description or move to be part of the contact section.
+- The consultancy 'card' in the services section links to Calendly as an example of where the booking functionality could reside.
+It could appear in each service description or move to be part of the contact section (which would be cleaner, on reflection).

-- The 'School of Code' section may need to be more prominent, for example, already 'in view' for the user rather than clicking on the link to read more.
+- The 'School of Code' section could be more prominent; for example, already in view for the user rather than clicking on the link to see it.

-- The 'About' section may need to be longer.
-I was unsure on how much you wanted to convey in this area vs letting the services and School of Code information speak to other credentials.
+- The 'About' section could be longer.
+I was unsure of how much you wanted to convey in this area vs letting the services and School of Code information speak to other credentials.

-- The 'Testimonials' section could stand out further - I was trying to gauge the right level of 'visually appealing'.
+- The 'Testimonials' section could stand out further - perhaps it is more of a wall of images that you click on and each flips to show the quote.

 - I really enjoyed working on this project - it definitely provided motivation and it was satisfying to develop ideas around the brief.